 Want to see more insight?
 Let’s analyze the info together.

-The Indian E-Commerce market was predicted by Invetindia.gov.in to grow to $55 Billion in Gross Merchandise Value (GMV) by 2021, making it the world’s fastest-growing e-commerce market.
+The Indian E-Commerce market is predicted by Invetindia.gov.in to grow upto $350 Billion by 2030, making it the world’s fastest-growing e-commerce market.

 It’s important to note that e-commerce is becoming more popular in tier-2 and tier-3 cities since they provide nearly half of all shoppers and three out of five orders to leading e-commerce platforms.
 The Average Sales Point (ASP) in smaller tier-2 and tier-3 mid-sized cities is similar to that of large tier-1 cities.